QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 ## CSRF
 One thing the SOP doesn't prevent is cross-site request forgery.
-This is because browsers don't stop JS running on one domain from making a request against another domain, they only prevent JS from reading the response.
+This is because browsers don't stop JS running on one domain from making a request against another domain, they only prevent reading of the response.

-It's perfectly kosher for JS running on `A` to hit `B` with a POST request, even if this request might have unpleasant side effects for a user of `B`.
-Because `B`s cookies get sent along with the request, if a user is logged into `B`, `B` will treat the request as though it came from a logged in user.
+It's perfectly kosher for JS running on `A` to hit `bank` with a POST request, even if this request might have unpleasant side effects for a user of `bank`.
+Because `bank`s cookies get sent along with the request, if a user is logged into `bank`, `bank` will treat the request as though it came from a logged in user.

 Every site that uses session cookies is vulnerable to CSRF.
 This means the vast majority of web apps.
 [Preventing it](/post/csrf-protection) is not trivial, especially if you're not using a framework.